General der Nachrichtenaufklärung Training Referat

-General der Nachrichtenaufklärung Training Referat was the training organization within the General der Nachrichtenaufklärung (GDNA), the military signals intelligence agency of the Wehrmacht, before and during World War II.
-Until 1942, the work of the Training Referat was not fully exploited and only a small beginners course was in progress.
+General der Nachrichtenaufklärung Training Referat (Nachrichten Dolmetscher Ersatz und Ausbildings Abteiling) was the training organization within the General der Nachrichtenaufklärung (GDNA), the military signals intelligence agency of the Wehrmacht during World War II.
+Initially established from May 1941, it continued teaching until September 1944.
+Until 1942, the work of the Training Referat was not fully exploited and only a small beginners course was taught.

 Training operations

 During World War II, the Oberkommando der Wehrmacht suffered from an acute shortage of cryptanalyst personnel, and it was found that the practice of pushing forward groups of cryptanalysts to key areas behind the front, did not of itself provide adequate signals intelligence, particularly as the front lines were getting further away from Berlin.

 As a result, Commanders of forward intercept units were allowed to create their own cryptanalysts teams.
 Two difficulties were encountered in this connection; firstly, a lack of technical knowledge, and secondly the entry into the cryptographic service of personal who were untrustworthy from the security point of view.
 In two cases in KONA 2 in Smolensk personnel were unearthed who were guilty of espionage.
 As a result of this a security vetting for all security, translators and cryptanalysis personnel was introduced.